funnybananas/kerbof/README.md

 CS BOF for managing kerboers tickets.
 Inspired and modified from wavvs/nanorobeus [https://github.com/wavvs/nanorobeus] and ghostpack/rubeus [https://github.com/GhostPack/Rubeus]

 ## Commands
+### NOTE: The /all flag is currently bugged.
+I've removed it from the BOF for the time being.

 **luid** - get current logon ID